Constellation-Labs/awesome-constellation/README.md

 ## About Constellation

-- [official website](https://constellationlabs.io/) - for information about our roadmap, our team, the newsletter and more. - [link list | linktr](https://linktr.ee/constellation_labs) - for blogs and announcements.
+- [Official website](https://constellationlabs.io/) - for information about our roadmap, our team, the newsletter and more
+- [Link list | linktr](https://linktr.ee/constellation_labs) - for blogs and announcements.

 ### Employees

-Brendan (CEO),
 [Brion](https://www.linkedin.com/in/brionhickey/),
 [Gina](https://www.linkedin.com/in/ginarubino/),
 [Giovanni](https://www.linkedin.com/in/giovannigastelum/),